marshall-lab/damidBind/README.md

 browse_igv_regions(input.diff)

 # Apply additional functions on the differential binding results
-# Use the '@' accessor to obtain data slots from the S4 object
+# Use the analysisTable() accessor to obtain the full analysis
 my_custom_function(analysisTable(input.diff))
 ```